paybyphone/terraform-provider-phpipam/README.md

 ##### Attribute Reference

-The following attributes are exported.
-In addition, all arguments are available as attributes, and ones that were not supplied are populated.
+The following attributes are exported:

  * `section_id` - The ID of the section in the PHPIPAM database.
  * `name` - The name of the section.